-Section 7. (a) The presence, in person or by proxy, of a majority of the votes entitled to be cast by the entire board, or of any committee thereof, shall constitute a quorum for the transaction of business unless a greater or lesser number is required by statute or by the certificate of incorporation, except that when the entire board or a committee thereof consists of one director, then one director shall constitute a quorum.
-The act of directors entitled to cast a majority of the votes entitled to be cast by all directors present at any meeting at which a quorum is present shall be the act of the board of directors or of the committee, unless the act of a greater or lesser number is required by statute or by the certificate of incorporation.

-(b) If a quorum shall not be present at any meeting of directors, the directors present thereat may adjourn the meeting from time to time, without notice other than announcement at the meeting, until a quorum shall be present.
+Section 7. (a) The presence, in person or by proxy, of a majority of the votes entitled to be cast by the entire board, or of any committee thereof, shall constitute a quorum for the transaction of business unless a greater or lesser number is required by statute or by the certificate of inco rporation, except that when the entire board or a committee thereof consists of one director, then one director shall constitute a quorum.
+The act of directors entitled to cast a majority of the votes entitled to be cast by all directors present at any meeting at which a quorum is present shall be the act of the board of directors or of the e committee. unless the act of a greater or lesser number is required by statute or by the certificate of incorporation. and the det of a greater of respect to required by statute of the certaintent of meso-positions (b) If a quorum shall not be present at any meeting of directors, the directors present thereat may adjourn the meeting from time to time, without notice other than announcement at the meeting, until a quorum shall be present. without notice outer than amounteement at the meeting, and a quorum ontail of presents Section 8.
+Unless otherwise provided by the certificate of incorporation, any action required to be taken at a meeting of the b oard or any committee thereof, shall be deemed the action of the board of directors or of a committee thereof, if all directors or committee members, as the case committee thereof, shan be deemed the action of the board of directors of of a committee thereof, if all directors of committee thereof, as the cas e may be, execute waiver of notice of such meeting.

-Section 8.
-Unless otherwise provided by the certificate of incorporation, any action required to be taken at a meeting of the board, or any committee thereof, shall be deemed the action of the board of directors or of a committee thereof, if all directors or committee members, as the case may be, execute either before or after the action is taken, a written consent thereto, and the consent is filed with the records of the corporation.
+Neither the business to be transacted at, nor the purpose of, any regular or special meeting of the board of directors need be specified in the notice or either before or after the action is taken, a written consent thereto, and the consent is filed with the records of the corporation.